Look, I get it.

 “Buy low and sell high”.

-But what if I tell you that you can also buy high and seller high?
+But what if I tell you that you can also buy high sell high?
 Would you be interested to know more?

 Then tune in to today’s episode to understand my secret technique of buying high and selling higher.